Why is Web Accessibility Important to Your Business?

 Nowadays, it is expected by law that businesses and service providers do not treat disabled people less favourably.
 So in order to avoid lawsuits, companies are required to adhere to national and international standards and guidelines.
 A few examples are as follows:

 In the UK - The Equality Act of 2010 states that all UK service providers must consider ‘reasonable adjustments’ for disabled people.
-Furthermore, the final deadline for all public sector bodies to meet the new accessibility regulations for public sector websites and applications is set for 23 September 2020, with further regulations for private sector compliance expected to follow in due course.

 In the USA - Web accessibility regulations are covered under various federal laws including The American Disabilities Act (ADA), which requires that companies make accommodations for disabled users with specific regard to web accessibility.